Moelis taps Morgan Stanley healthcare banker

-NEW YORK (Reuters) - Moelis & Co, an independent investment bank, has tapped a former Morgan Stanley healthcare banker to advise medical technology companies, Moelis said on Tuesday.
+NEW YORK, Oct 15 (Reuters) - Moelis & Co, an independent investment bank, has tapped a former Morgan Stanley healthcare banker to advise medical technology companies, Moelis said on Tuesday.

-Jon Hammack, who was responsible for the medical technology group at Morgan Stanley (MS.N), will join Moelis November 11.
-Previously, Hammack worked in the healthcare banking groups at Credit Suisse CSGN.VX and Bank of America (BAC.N).
+Jon Hammack, who was responsible for the medical technology group at Morgan Stanley, will join Moelis Nov.
+11. Previously, Hammack worked in the healthcare banking groups at Credit Suisse and Bank of America.

 At Moelis, Hammack joins a four-person team that covers services, life sciences, diagnostics, pharmaceuticals and biotechnology.